 In 2014, AT&T announced an agreement to acquire DirecTV in a stock and cash deal for $95 per share.
 The purchase price implies a total valuation of $67.1 billion for DirecTV including its debt.
 The companies expect cost synergies of over $1.6 billion annually within three years of completing the merger, primarily on account of the increased scale of their video subscriber base.
 The deal is currently pending approval with the regulatory authorities.

 Below are key drivers of DirecTV's value that present opportunities for upside or downside to the current Trefis price estimate for DirecTV:

 US Satellite TV

-- DirecTV pay-TV Market Share: We estimate this figure to stay around current levels of 19%.
-However there could be about 10% upside to our price estimate if DirecTV can lift its market share to 21% by the end of our forecast period.
-On the other hand if this figure falls down to 17%, there could be downside of similar order.
+- DirecTV pay-TV Market Share: We estimate this figure to increase slightly in the coming years and be around 21% by the end of our forecast period as opposed to 20.3% in 2014.
+However there could be about 10% upside to our price estimate if DirecTV can lift its market share to 23.5% by the end of our forecast period.
+On the other hand if this figure falls down to 18.5%, there could be downside of similar order.

-SG&A as % of Gross Profits: We estimate this figure to remain around current levels of 46-48%.
-However, there could be an upside of close to 10% to our price estimate if this figure were to fall slowly to 45%.
-On the other hand, if the company can not handle the costs effectively and this figure were to rise to 51%, there could be downside of a similar order.
+- SG&A as % of Gross Profits: We estimate this figure to remain around current levels of 42-44%.
+However, there could be an upside of over 10% to our price estimate if this figure were to fall slowly to 38%.
+On the other hand, if the company can not handle the costs effectively and this figure were to rise to 48%, there could be downside of a similar order.